Table of Contents

 When you manage your social ads alongside your organic content, you can clearly see the overall picture of your social content strategy.
 You can compare performance, juggle your budget, and really dig deep into the relative ROI of each campaign.

-If you’re already using digital marketing tools like Mailchimp, Hubspot, or Salesforce, you can integrate those, too, so you have all your sales data in one place.
+If you’re already using digital marketing tools like Mailchimp, HubSpot, or Salesforce, you can integrate those, too, so you have all your sales data in one place.

 Here’s how to do it: